avr/webform_commerce/README.markdown

 A Drupal 7 Webform Component which does the following:

-1. Creates a commerce line item type: "Webform fee"
+1. Creates a commerce line item type: "Webform Commerce"
-2. Creates a Webform component: "Commerce payment"
+2. Creates a Webform component: "Commerce product"

 Creates rules which do the following: